TheHive-Project/awesome/readme.md

 ### Tools

 - [Pollen](https://github.com/bromiley/pollen) - A command-line tool for interacting with TheHive, by @bromiley
-- [mihari](https://github.com/ninoseki/mihari) - A sidekick tool for TheHive to monitor malicious hosts
+- [mihari](https://github.com/ninoseki/mihari) - A sidekick tool for TheHive to monitor malicious hosts, by @ninoseki

 ### Devops